DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ## Setting up Routes and Views

-Two files are required for each route in Aurelia--a JavaScript file for the view model logic and an HTML file for the view itself.
+Two files are required for each route in Aurelia: a JavaScript file for the view model logic and an HTML file for the view itself.
 Views are enclosed within `<template>` tags but are otherwise created with normal HTML that can make use of Aurelia's databinding.

 ### The Nav Bar and Welcome Route

-Let's start at the top and setup the navigation bar.
+Let's start at the top and set up the navigation bar.

 ```html
   <!-- nav-bar.html -->